Forever and Ever, Amen

 "Forever and Ever, Amen" is a song written by Paul Overstreet and Don Schlitz, and recorded by American country music artist Randy Travis.
 It was released in March 1987 as the first single from the album Always & Forever and became Travis's third No. 1 single on the U.S. Billboard Hot Country Singles charts.

+Since 2017, Travis, whose singing has been severely limited since a 2013 stroke, has on several occasions contributed the final "Amen" to live performances by other artists when he is in attendance.

 In August 2020, Josh Turner recorded a cover version of "Forever and Ever, Amen" featuring Travis on his album Country State of Mind.
-Since 2017, Travis, whose singing has been severely limited since a 2013 stroke, has on several occasions contributed the final "Amen" to live performances by other artists when he is in attendance.
+This was Travis' first recording since his stroke.

-In February 2021, Ronan Keating and Shania Twain released a version as the fourth single from Keating's eleventh studio album, Twenty Twenty.
+In February 2021, Ronan Keating and Shania Twain released a version as the fifth and final single from Keating's eleventh studio album, Twenty Twenty.

 Background

 "Forever and Ever, Amen" was penned by songwriters Paul Overstreet and Don Schlitz, both Nashville luminaries with a long pedigree of domestic country hits, including songs by Alabama, Keith Whitley, Kenny Rogers, and the Judds in the 1980s.
 The idea for the song's title stemmed from Schlitz's son, who, after saying his nightly prayers, would often remark to his mother, "Mommy, I love you forever and ever, amen."
 Schlitz relayed the sentimental message to Overstreet, and the two wrote the song in a couple of hours.
 They recorded the demo version of the song the next day, and pitched it to Warner Bros. executive Martha Sharp.
 Sharp suggested the material would be best for Travis, for whom Overstreet had previously written "On the Other Hand".

 Travis was fond of the song immediately, and abridged its message for the title of his second album, Always and Forever.